Dmitriy Vassiliev: World Cup career

 Vassiliev made his World Cup debut in the 1998/99 season.
 His best individual finish is second in Garmisch-Partenkirchen on 1 January 2001, and he has total of nine individual podiums and three team podiums as of January 2018.

 His best finish at the Ski Jumping World Championships is fifth in the normal hill team competition in Oberstdorf on 20 February 2005, while his best individual finish is seventh in the large hill competition in Sapporo on 24 February 2007.

 In the Ski Flying World Championships, his best finish is seventh in the team competitions in 2004 and 2006.

 In the Winter Olympics, his best finish is eighth in the team competition and tenth in the individual normal hill competition in Pragelato on 12 February 2006.

 Near-world record

 On 15 February 2015 in Vikersund, Vassiliev flew to a distance of 254 m but crashed hard onto near-flat ground.
-Despite not being an official ski flying world record, this remains the furthest distance ever reached in ski flying as of January 2018.
+Despite not being an official ski flying world record, this remains the furthest distance ever reached in a FIS-sanctioned ski flying competition as of March 2025.